senzil/cec-monitor/README.md

 //All config options are optionals
 //the values are the deafults
 let monitor = new CECMonitor('custom-osdname', {
+  com_port: ''            //set com port to use (see cec-client -l)
   debug: false,           // enable/disabled debug events from cec-client
   hdmiport: 1,            // set inital hdmi port
   processManaged: false,  // set/unset handlers to avoid unclear process exit.